-The imvID parameter MUST contain the IMV ID value provided to TNC_IMV_Initialize.
-The connectionID parameter MUST contain a valid network connection ID.
+In the imvID parameter, the TNCS MUST pass the IMV ID value provided to TNC_IMV_Initialize.
+In the connectionID parameter, the TNCS MUST pass a valid network connection ID.
 IMVs MAY check these values to make sure they are valid and return an error if not, but IMVs are not required to make these checks.